TandsPM/quizBusters/THEPLAN.md

 * Group members: Tandra Malm @tmalm_ , Robin Fleur @saintsappho
 * Chosen Project: Quiz App
 * What your team is working on today: planning!
-* What was a struggle yesterday: there was no yesterday O.O
+* What was a struggle yesterday: coordination and direction. over the weekend we struggled a bit with organizing our excitement into workable tasks.
-* Est Project Completion: 00 % *
+* Est Project Completion: 15 % *

 # THE GOAL: